4 Tips for More Effective Supplier Contract Negotiations

 Updated: January 6, 2023 - 6 MIN.
 READ

 How can your business reduce costs associated with building maintenance?

-One of the most important factors in skillful contract negotiation is obtaining the biggest discounts possible.
-If you’re a building owner, this not only reduces your expenses, it also increases your building’s market value.
-If you’re a property manager, these savings will not only make the building owner happy but some of these cost savings might be passed along to tenants or residents.
+One of the most important factors in skillful contract negotiation is obtaining the largest discounts possible.
+If you’re a p owner, this not only reduces your expenses; it also increases your property’s market value.
+If you’re a property or facilities manager, these savings will not only make the building owner happy but some of these cost savings might be passed along to tenants or residents.

 A win-win, right?

 Unfortunately, it’s not always that simple.
 Negotiations are often neglected because time and resources are scarce.
 It requires a dedicated team to enter negotiations with suppliers and the best prices for essential supplies related to building maintenance, repair, and operations.
 Without the resources, you are likely missing out on large discounts on the items you purchase most frequently.

 As a result, we at Raiven have seen companies paying 8% to 32% more than they should for parts and materials necessary for their building’s ongoing maintenance.
 So, how can your company maximize the effectiveness of your negotiations?
 Here are four factors we think are vitally important to consider.